 Ham Tien Beach

 Ham Tien Beach is one of the best beaches surrounding the fishing town of Mui Ne.
 Many water sport enthusiasts refer to Mui Ne and the surrounding beaches as the “kiteboarding capital of Southeast Asia.”
-There are a ton of kiteboarding schools in the area where visitors can rent equipment and receive kiteboarding lessons.
+There are an abundance of kiteboarding schools in the area where visitors can rent equipment and receive kiteboarding lessons.
 Also, near Mui Ne are expanses of beautiful red and white sand dunes – an unexpected landscape to find in Vietnam!

 Bai Xep Beach